VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

         - "http://vlinsert-3:9428"
 ```

-Note that vmauth does not allow writing data to multiple clusters, instead, it handles load balancing.
+Note that vmauth cannot replicate data to multiple destinations - it spreads incoming requests among the configured backends.
-To replicate data to multiple clusters, use [vlagent](https://docs.victoriametrics.com/victorialogs/vlagent/).
+Use [vlagent](https://docs.victoriametrics.com/victorialogs/vlagent/) for replicating the data to multiple VictoriaLogs instances or multiple VictoriaLogs clusters.

 If you trust the writing side, for example when collecting logs within your own cluster, you can set
 the [query parameters](https://docs.victoriametrics.com/victorialogs/data-ingestion/#http-query-string-parameters)
-and [tenant headers](https://docs.victoriametrics.com/victorialogs/#multitenancy) directly at the write level without an extra proxy.
+and [tenant headers](https://docs.victoriametrics.com/victorialogs/#multitenancy) directly at the log shipper side without an extra proxy.
-In such cases, it's usually sufficient to restrict network access so only trusted agents can write to vlinsert or VictoriaLogs single-node.
+In such cases, it's usually sufficient to restrict network access so only trusted agents can write to VictoriaLogs.

 On the other hand, if you do not trust the writing side, for example, if the logs come from frontend or mobile apps,
 it is very important to secure the write API:
-- Set up a secure HTTPS connection for [vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/#tls-termination-proxy) and [VictoriaLogs](https://docs.victoriametrics.com/victorialogs/cluster/#security).
+- Set up a secure HTTPS connection for vmauth (see [these docs](https://docs.victoriametrics.com/victoriametrics/vmauth/#tls-termination-proxy)) and VictoriaLogs (see [these docs](https://docs.victoriametrics.com/victorialogs/cluster/#security)).
-- Place a load balancer before vmauth that can detect bots and DDoS attacks.
+- Protect vmauth with anti-DDoS services if needed.
 - Consider the [max_concurrent_requests](https://docs.victoriametrics.com/victoriametrics/vmauth/#concurrency-limiting) parameter to control the number of concurrent write requests.
 - Add [monitoring and alerting for vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/#monitoring) to control the load.
-- Write logs from untrusted applications to separate clusters so that the unpredictable write load does not affect other clusters.
+- Write logs from untrusted applications to dedicated VictoriaLogs instances or clusters so that the unpredictable write load does not affect other instances.

-Also note that for vlinsert, you need to set the flag `-select.disable=true` to disable the search API.
+It is recommended setting the `-select.disable` command-line flag at `vlinsert` in order to disable search API.
-This will secure data in case an attacker has direct network access to `vlinsert` outside of vmauth.
+This will secure access to the stored logs in case an attacker has direct network access to `vlinsert`.

 For configuration examples using Bearer token, Basic auth, and mTLS see [these docs](http://localhost:1313/victoriametrics/vmauth/#authorization).